-The William D. Ford, Federal Direct Loan Student Loan Program (FDSLP) provides low interest rate loans to postsecondary students and it is the largest source of federal student aid for graduate students.
+The William D. Ford, Federal Direct Loan Student Loan Program (FDSLP) provides low interest rate loans to postsecondary students, and it is the largest source of federal student aid for graduate students.
 Under this program, the Department of Education is the lender rather than a bank or other financial institution.
 It is managed by the U.S. Department of Education and is the only government backed loan program in the United States.

 Students who wish to apply for funding from the Federal Direct Loan program must first submit the Free Application for Federal Student Aid (FAFSA).
 Graduate and professional degree students may borrow Direct Unsubsidized and Direct Graduate PLUS Loans.
-Eligible graduate students enrolled at least half-time may borrow from the Direct Loan program.
 Students must meet the federal definition of a graduate/professional student to be eligible for graduate loan limits.